-Mergers, acquisitions and restructuring are generally large-scale transactions with far-reaching long-term consequences for all the company's stakeholders.
+Mergers, acquisitions, spin off and large-scale restructuring are generally transactions with far-reaching long-term consequences for all the company's stakeholders.
 The interests of the various parties do not necessarily coincide, however, particularly in the short term.
 It is therefore very important to analyse a merger, acquisition or restructuring from a long-term perspective that considers all future consequences, not only for the shareholders, but also for the other stakeholders, including company personnel, clients, suppliers and any members of civil society that might be directly impacted by the transaction.